alexei-matveev/grinder/grinder-clj/README.md

     java -classpath $(lein classpath) grinder_clj.core Console

-you will  get the "No X11  DISPLAY variable was set"  error.
+The  Console would  (try  to)  launch the  Swing  UI.
 There is  some non-trivial logic  in ConsoleFoundation.java that  "dynamically" loads UI versions and if nothing works falls back to TextUI.

 This logic appears to consult the class name in the Java resource
 named:

     META-INF/net.grinder.console

 and use that as the UI implementation.
-There appears to be at least two implementations:
+There appear to be at least two
+implementations:

     net.grinder.console.swingui.ConsoleUI
     net.grinder.console.service.Bootstrap